remote-software-dev/basic-redux/README.md

 - Practically, we are done.
 But, to make it more professional, normally for real life application, the app's file structure will be placed separately based on their functionality.
 So let's refactor it

 #### Step 5 Refactoring
+This step is a no-brainer activities, simply follow the file structure on the **refactoring branch**